marina601/discover-malta/TESTING.md

 7. As a returning user, I want to have feedback provided to me every step of the way.

     - The site is designed to provide and guide the user during their time on the site.
-    - The feedback is provided to the user in the form of notifications pop ups at the top of the screen
+    - The feedback is provided to the user in the form of notifications, which appear at the top of the page.
     - Warnings, Alerts, Info and Success messages
-    - When the user is deleting their review, a modal will apper asking to confirm their decition.
+    - When the user is deleting their review, a modal will appear asking to confirm their decision.
-    - Automated emails have been set up as a confirmation to the user of their actions during purchase, regestraion, reseting passowrd and contacting the site owners.
+    - Automated emails have been set up as a confirmation to the user of their actions during purchase, registration, resetting password and contacting the site owners.

 8. As a returning user, I want to view my ticket on my profile page.

-    - If the user has regestered on the site, prior to purchasing, their order history will be displayed on their profile page
+    - If the user has registered on the site, before purchasing, their order history will be displayed on their profile page

 9. As a returning user, I want to be able to save my information to my profile for quick and easy checkout next time.

-    - This functionality is restricted to regestered and logged in users.
+    - This functionality is restricted to registered and logged in users.
-    - The user is able to click on the checkbox during the checkout process to save or update their personal information
+    - The user can to click on the checkbox during the checkout process to save or update their personal information
     - The user will be able to view this information in their profile
-    - The user will have their information pre-filled during the checkout next time and in case they deside to user a contanct form to contact the site owner
+    - - The user will have their saved information pre-populated next time they use a checkout form or a contact form.